November 16, 2017 7 min read 1 Comment

-Dale Laitinen starts with looking at materials.
+Dale Laitinen begins the workshop looking at materials.
 His material section is succinct and to the point.
-It's useful but doesn't linger for too long.
-For those learning to paint watercolor it will be a great reference tool for later on.
+For those learning to paint watercolor it will be a great reference tool for later.
 He doesn't walk through how to use each and every piece.
-Laitinen wants to move on to the heart of the video which is the techniques you'll use including the washes.
+Laitinen wants to move on to the heart of the video, which are the techniques you'll use including the washes.

 (Left) Dale Laitinen demonstrates a wet on dry technique while (right) he shows a mix of wet and dry.

-Laitinen starts his painting demonstration with the basic techniques he'll use later in his paintings.
-Creative Catalyst set up Laitinen's art DVD so that it's easy for the beginning painter to find exactly the technique shewants to review.
+After materials, Laitinen jumps into the basic techniques he'll use later in his paintings.
+Creative Catalyst set up Laitinen's art DVD so that it's easy for the beginning painter to find exactly the technique she wants to review.
 Can't remember how to work a flat wash?
 Easy!
 Just click on chapter 3, "Flat Wash."
 It seems like something really simple but it makes a big difference for those learning to paint.
 Laitinen's instructional DVD workshop will make it less cumbersome to learn.

 (Left) Laitinen works on his thumbnail sketch while (right) he brings his sketch to his watercolor paper.

 It's also refreshing to see how Laitnen changes his reference material.
-During his thumbanil, the reference photo is on the screen almost the entire time, and Laitinen changes it so that the painting compositionis better.
+During his thumbnail, the reference photo is on the screen almost the entire time, and Laitinen changes it so that the painting composition is better.
 Don't be a slave to your reference photo.
 Just because it is in a photograph that doesn't mean it should be in the final painting.

-One of the reasons why Laitnen promtes drawing so much is that it's the first step in familiarizing yourself with the subject.
-Painting is translation, and while drawing the artist is learning more and more and more about her subject.
-Once she is ready to paint, she will be more prepared than if she didn't spend anytime getting to know her subject matter through drawing.
+Laitnen encourages drawing because it's the first step in familiarizing yourself with the subject.
+Painting is translation, and while drawing, the artist learns more and more and more about her subject.
+Once she is ready to paint, she will be more prepared than if she didn't spend anytime getting to know her subject through drawing.
 Laitinen advises, "Think of your drawings as the tryout place or the brainstorming place."
-Indeed.